Skin Tag Removal

 What are the benefits of Sterex ACP?

-Treatment is quick and efficient with minimal scarring.
+- Treatment is simple and quick with minimal scarring and downtime.

 What is involved in Sterex ACP?

-During your consultation our experienced Medical Aesthetician will assess your suitability for treatment.
-They will advise the number of treatments and duration between treatments.
-Prior to treatment of some conditions it is necessary to have the all-clear from a Dermatologist.
+During your consultation our experienced Aesthetic Practitioner will assess your suitability for treatment.
+The Practitioner will advise on the number of treatments and duration between treatments.
 A test patch is not always necessary prior to treatment.

-For some conditions only one treatment is necessary, however further treatments may be necessary depending on the severity of the problem.
+For some skin conditions only one treatment is necessary, however further treatments may be necessary depending on the severity of the skin concern.

 - Gently cleanse the area and pat dry with a clean towel or tissue unless instructed to keep dressings on